Policies and Procedures

 If a child becomes ill while at the nursery, a senior staff member will contact the parents/carer to request that they come to pick the child up as soon as possible.

-The nursery provides information at admission regarding illness, we ask parent/carers to make themselves aware of the common childhood illnesses and there symptoms.
+The nursery provides information at admission regarding illness, we ask parent/carers to make themselves aware of the common childhood illnesses and the symptoms of these conditions.
+This information can also be found on our Facebook page.

 The nursery clearly states the length of time a child should be away from nursery in the event of illness.

-All necessary steps should be taken to prevent the spread of childhood diseases; incidents of illness are posted on the notice board to raise awareness.
+All necessary steps should be taken to prevent the spread of childhood diseases; incidents of illness are posted on the notice board and Facebook page to raise awareness.

 The nursery has the right to refuse admission if it is felt to be detrimental to the health and wellbeing of the children and staff.
 If we have reason to believe that any child is suffering from a notifiable disease identified in the Public Health regulations we will inform this agency immediately, also the local safeguarding children’s board and OFSTED